Gordon Guggisberg: Honours and family

-Guggisberg died in 1930 in Bexhill-on-Sea, East Sussex.
-In 1973 on the occasion of the 50th anniversary of the construction of Korle-Bu Teaching Hospital in Accra, the Ghanaian government honoured Guggisberg with the erection of a large statue, a rare tribute paid by a post-colonial government to one of its colonial governors.
+In 1973 on the occasion of the 50th anniversary of the construction of Korle-Bu Teaching Hospital in Accra, the Ghanaian government honoured Guggisberg with the erection of a statue, a rare tribute paid by a post-colonial government to one of its colonial governors.

-There are male dormitories named after Guggisberg at the Eastern compound of Achimota School in Accra Ghana, Bagabaga College of Education in Tamale Ghana and Prempeh College in Kumasi Ghana.
+There are male dormitories named after Guggisberg at the Eastern compound of Achimota School in Accra, Ghana, Bagabaga College of Education in Tamale, Ghana, and Prempeh College in Kumasi, Ghana.

 Ethnic background and religious affiliation

-Despite of the occasional rumours about Guggisberg's background and religious faith being Jewish, it has been thoroughly documented that he was not.
-His family has long recorded ancestry in the farming village of Belp, going back to the early 16th century and before that in the neighboring hamlet of Niederhäusern, near the village of Zimmerwald, both in Canton Bern, Switzerland going back even further, to the late 14th century and beyond.
+Despite the occasional rumours about Guggisberg's background and religious faith being Jewish, it has been thoroughly documented that he was not.
+His family has long recorded ancestry in the farming village of Belp, going back to the early 16th century and before that in the neighboring hamlet of Niederhäusern, near the village of Zimmerwald, both in the Canton of Bern, going back even further, to the late 14th century and beyond.
 The family were adherents to the Evangelical Reformed National Church of Canton Bern (Evangelisch-Reformierte Landeskirche des Kantons Bern) since 1528, when Bern introduced the Protestant Reformation to all its territories, a faith Guggisberg's emigrant grandfather continued to follow throughout his lifetime while in Canada.
-Guggisberg himself, because of his mother, was baptized and raised in the Anglican denomination, a faith that he piously adhered to until his death.
+Guggisberg himself, because of his mother, was baptized and raised in the Anglican denomination, a faith that he adhered to until his death.